Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Overview of the main results

 \subsection{Main results}

-Our main results are threefold: a new way of performing rejection sampling on a quantum device, how to use it to obtain state-of-the-art early fault-tolerant algorithms for GSEE, and techniques for certifying ground state energy estimates.
+Our main results are threefold: a state-of-the-art early fault-tolerant algorithm for GSEE, a new method for performing rejection sampling on a quantum device, and techniques for certifying ground-state energy estimates.
 We will now informally summarize these technical contributions.

-First, we start with a novel way to perform rejection sampling on a quantum computer: \begin{theorem}[Rejection sampling from the spectral measure] Let $H$ be an $n$-qubit Hamiltonian with spectral decomposition $H=\sum_i E_i\ketbra{E_i}{E_i}$, and let $\ket{\psi}$ be an $n$-qubit state.
-Define the probability measure $p$ on $\mathbb{R}$ as